mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week 11/Week11.md

     - **Mayur** restructured our dataset and created a
     - **Tristan** created a Support Vector Machine model
   - Everyone will be using data from the month of January in Illinois for years 2014 - 2024
+  - **All team members** worked on writing our initial draft for Report 2

 ---